StockSharp/StockSharp/Connectors/Bitexbook/README.md

 - Handles subscriptions for Level1, order log, and candle data.
 - Implements deposit and withdrawal operations via a custom order condition.

-## Building

-The connector targets **.NET 6.0** and depends on other StockSharp projects.
-To build it as part of the whole solution:

-1. Clone the repository and open `StockSharp.sln` in Visual Studio or run `dotnet build` from the command line.
-2. The project file is `Bitexbook.csproj`, which imports common build settings from `common_connectors_websocket.props`.
-3. After a successful build you can reference the resulting assembly from your trading application.

 ## Usage